The University of Texas at Tyler

 The University of Texas at Tyler is a GLOBE (Global Learning and Observations to Benefit the Environment) U.S. partner, responsible to recruit, train and mentor teachers in GLOBE Program activities and facilitate student research in schools across East Texas.
 Students take GLOBE measurements at their schools, on the UT Tyler campus and at the university training facility located at Camp Tyler, just minutes from campus.
 See how GLOBE works.

-GLOBE Activities on UT Tyler Campus
+GLOBE Activities on the UT Tyler Campus

 - Data collection every day

 - In-service and Pre-service Education courses and workshops

 - Collaboration with GLOBE ACORN project in San Antonio, Texas

 - GLOBE Program ITEST Partner (From Learning to Research) Project

 - Authored proposal and served as overall project evaluators

 - For more information see: Weather, Climate, Web 2.0: 21st Century Students Speak Climate Science Well